-- 4. Participate in departmental and unit meetings including, but not limited to: Behavioral Health and Care Management, Grievance and Appeals, and Quality Management; - Assess the needs of Members with disabilities by analyzing responses to the Consumer Assessment of Health Plan Services (CAHPS) and Population Needs Assessment (PNA); and - 6.
+- 3. Promote Member-centric care through the implementation and serving onparticipation in an Interdisciplinary Care Team (ICT) comprised of medical, behavioral, and social service professionals from governmental and community-based organizations;2 - 4.
+Participate in departmental and unit meetings including, but not limited to: Behavioral Health and Care Management, Grievance and Appeals, and Quality Management; - 5.
+Assess the needs of Members with disabilities by analyzing responses to the Consumer Assessment of Health Plan Services (CAHPS) and Population Needs Assessment (PNA);3 and - 6.
 Develop and maintain a community resource database, and provide resources for care managers, nurses, and Member Services Representatives.